yoanm/PhpUnitExtended/doc/listener/YoanmTestsStrategyListener.md

     * [**Test that do not test anything**](https://github.com/yoanm/Readme/blob/master/strategy/tests/README.md#rules-risky-tests-test-nothing)
       * See [RiskyToFailedListener](./RiskyToFailedListener.md#in-the-box-risky-to-failed-risky-test-test-tests-nothing)
 <a name="rules-validated-risky-to-failed"></a>
-  * [Real coverage - risky tests  does not count in coverage](https://github.com/yoanm/Readme/blob/master/strategy/tests/README.md#rules-real-coverage-risky-tests) for some specific kinds of risky test
+  * [Real coverage - risky tests  does not count in coverage](https://github.com/yoanm/Readme/blob/master/strategy/tests/README.md#rules-real-coverage-risky-tests) for some specific kinds of risky test (Phpunit already do this for the other kind of risky tests)
 <a name="rules-validated-no-coverage-for-risky-with-output"></a>
     * [**Test that have an output**](https://github.com/yoanm/Readme/blob/master/strategy/tests/README.md#rules-risky-tests-output)
       * See [StrictCoverageListener](./StrictCoverageListener.md#in-the-box-remove-coverage-risky-output)